 Which stakeholders are affected?
 Management Approach The Company sources its water supply from compliant utility companies instead of small third party providers who are unregulated and may have exploited underground water without care to water depletion.
 The impact of the Company arises from the importance given to the water resource being used, to have been sourced safely.
-What are the Risk/s Identified? employees and community Which stakeholders are Part of the program of the management is education on the proper use of water.
+What are the Risk/s Identified? employees and community Part of the program of the management is education on the proper use of water.
 It also trains the employees on water conservation.
 Pollution control officers are also being trained to keep the sites under regular maintenance and within the allowed standards sets by the government departments.
-Management Approach affected?
-Water depletion and shortage. customers, the The Company will prioritize water haulers/suppliers with proper government accreditation and safe practices.
+What are the Misty's facilities. affected?
+Management ripproach Water depletion and shortage. customers, the The Company will prioritize water haulers/suppliers with proper government accreditation and safe practices.
 The Company will align its contracts and Policies towards mitigating these risks.
+What are the Opportunity/ies Identified?
 Which stakeholders are affected?
-Management Approach of technology and the digital customers, the community and the The Company may explore avenues to use less and contribute in keep our underground water with enough levels to sustain the future needs.
+Management Approach The developments towards use of technology and the digital network will provide an opportunity for less consumption of the water resource. customers, the community and the The Company may explore avenues to use less and contribute in keep our underground water with enough levels to sustain the future needs.